interviewcrew/hub/prompt_plan.md

     - As an Interviewer (using the generated link): View assignment, submit evaluation with a (test) recording link.
     - Verify AM sees evaluation submitted.
     - Verify (mock or real) transcription process is triggered and completes/fails.
-    - AM reviews results and makes a final decision (Reject, Next Step, Complete Pipeline).
+    - AM reviews results and makes a final decision (Reject, Next Step, Complete Position).
 2. Write automated end-to-end tests if a framework is in place (e.g., Playwright, Cypress).
 Focus on a few critical paths.
 For MVP, extensive manual E2E testing might be the primary focus.
 3. Review error handling and logging throughout the application.
 Ensure user-facing errors are clear and actionable, and internal logs capture sufficient detail for debugging.